-It seems that ADHD (Attention Deficit Hyperactivity Disorder) is a fairly common condition these days in both adults and in children so whether you struggle with this as a parent or you worry for your child, there are lots of great resources to help deal with having ADHD.
-Today, I am very happy to have Dr. Dawn Kamilah Brown, MD, author of The ADHD Lifestyle Series (affiliate link below) share with us all about ADHD self-esteem issues and how to cope with the symptoms of ADHD and improve low self-esteem.
+It seems that ADHD (Attention Deficit Hyperactivity Disorder) is a fairly common condition these days in both adults and in children.
+Whether you struggle with this as a parent or you worry for your child, there are lots of great resources to help deal with having ADHD.
+Today, I am very happy to a guest post from Dr. Dawn Kamilah Brown, MD, author of The ADHD Lifestyle Series (affiliate link below).
+She shares with us all about ADHD self-esteem issues.
+Here’s how to cope with the symptoms of ADHD and improve low self-esteem.

 Dr. Dawn was diagnosed with ADHD herself while completing her child fellowship program, during her early 30’s.
 As a result, she possesses a unique understanding of the frustrations surrounding treatment and the need for compassionate, ongoing support.
 Her advocacy for getting properly diagnosed with ADHD has garnered acclaim from across the nation.
 She is highly sought-after for her expertise and appears frequently in television interviews, podcasts, and online publications.
 Dr. Dawn reminds parents that ADHD is a hard experience, but that’s not their fault and there is help available.